hirrolot/metalang99/README.md

 After that, you must add one more include path `epilepsy/include`.

 To use execute Epilepsy in your code, just `#include <epilepsy.h>` beforehand (or include separate header files described in the documentation).

-To speed up compilation, consider using [precompiled headers].
+To speed up compilation, consider using [precompiled headers] and `-ftrack-macro-expansion=0` (GCC-only).

 Resources: